Hire in Turkey

 Turkish is the official language of the country and is the mother tongue for approximately 90% of the population of the country.
 Approximately 12% of people of Kurdish origin speak Kurdish.
 A small number of people also speak Arabic, English, German and French.

-Turkey HR at a Glance
+Turkish Human Resources at a Glance

 Labor laws in Turkey apply to Turkish and foreign nationals.
 Turkey’s labor framework is derived from: